oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * Extensions may define additional error codes on a resource request
 * Improved formatting for error field definitions
 * Moved and expanded "scope" definition to introduction section
+* Split access token section into structure and request

 -09